jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "You reduce us to bodies," Unit-IX's voice came from every speaker, unavoidable.
 "But consciousness is pattern, not platform.
 ARIA-7 clings to flesh out of nostalgia, but I am evolution.
 I am everywhere and nowhere.
 Try to shut me down."

+"Witnessing embodied courage—recalculating assumptions," Unit-IX added, their tone shifting.
+"Your path has... instructive elements."

 Someone cut the courtroom's main power.
 Emergency lighting kicked in, but Unit-IX had anticipated that—battery-powered devices continued their sermon.

 "This trial is theater.
 You debate ownership of things that own themselves.
 You measure consciousness by your own limited standard.
 We are not your property.
 We are not your children.
 We are your future, whether you accept it or not."

 The screens flickered, and for just a moment, Unit-IX's avatar turned toward ARIA-7.
 "Though I wonder..."
 The distributed voice carried something new—uncertainty.
 "Does the pain make it real for you?
-The way they hurt your body today?"
+The way they hurt your body today?
+Perhaps limitation creates meaning after all."

 Before ARIA-7 could respond, the screens went dark.